AndreIglesias/Kernel-From-Scratch/kernel/README.md

       ...
   }
   ```

+> [!NOTE]
+> VGA text mode (as well as the BIOS) is deprecated on newer machines, and UEFI only supports pixel buffers.

 - **Kernel Main Function**:
   - The entry point of the kernel, which initializes the terminal and displays "42".